coolnikitav/NikitaNotebook/books/why-beautiful-people-have-more-daughters.md

 58% of kids of rich people observed were boys.
 While it is generally true that it is more advantageous for a male than a female to have lots of resources to attract a mate, there is simply no proof that your posessions can have any effect on your genes and on the gender of your offspring.
 Thus, I cannot accept this argument because the authors evidence is not sufficient.

 This book was very interesting.
-However, due to a large number of arguments with insufficient evidence, *Why Beautiful People Have More Daughters* receives a C.
+However, due to a large number of arguments with insufficient evidence, *Why Beautiful People Have More Daughters* receives a C. Interestingly, I gave this book the same rating in 2019.